chaudhry123/TNF-NFKB-p53-axis-restricts-in-vivo-survival-of-hPSC-derived-dopamine-neuron-/README.md

 >The easiest way to get started is to use the processed data provided here.

-For the single-cell data, some of the data can be downloaded from Box in the form of RDS (load into R via `in_data <- readRDS()`) or RDA objects (load into R via `load()`).
+For the single-cell data, some of the data can be downloaded from Box in the form of RDS (load into R via `in_data <- readRDS()
-For the direct links to the RDS/RDA objects, see [`scRNAseq/data/data_links.txt`](https://github.com/abcwcm/GeartySchietinger/blob/master/scRNAseq/data/data_links.txt).
-The `data/` directory in the scRNA-seq directory contains some text files that contain just the cell labels and the mouse labels for individual cells.